Greetings Angel Workers!

 Greetings Devotees of the Holy Guardian Angel!

-Nephilim Press will soon publish a brand new anthology entitled Walking With the Angel.
-It is a collection of essays about the Holy Guardian Angel by various occultists (some you know, and some new names as well) – including me!
+will soon publish has now released a brand new anthology entitled The Holy Guardian Angel.
+It is a collection of essays about the HGA by various occultists (some you know, and some new names as well) – including me! :)

 My contribution is called After Abramelin: Working With the Holy Guardian Angel.
 If you remember my older essay, The Spirit-Magick of Abramelin, this new essay is its direct counterpoint – explaining how one is supposed to work with the Guardian Angel after completing the Rite.